T00rk/bootstrap-material-datetimepicker/README.md

 Material DateTimePicker

 Originaly designed for Bootstrap Material, the V2.0 is now completely standalone and responsive.
-In the css and js folder, you'll find a different version of the files for Bootstrap 4.1.
+<br>In the css and js folder, you'll find a different version of the files for Bootstrap 4.1.

 ### Updates